Q: I am not an engineer. Can I still join EWB-USA NY?

 Q: Who pays for traveling to the project country?

-A: Project teams are responsible for fundraising for travel expenses, including: airfaire, in-country transportation, and lodging.
-Traveling members use personal vacation days for travel.
+A: Project teams are responsible for fundraising for travel expenses, including: airfair, in-country transportation, and lodging.
+Traveling members typically use personal vacation days for travel, unless their employers have a flexible plan for time spent on philanthropic activities.